rdmorganiser/rdmo-docs/docs/development/setup.md

 # Development setup

+If you only want to test RDMO you can use the regular [installation](../installation) with the [development server](../deployment/development) to run RDMO on your laptop or workstation.
+In this case, the main `rdmo` Python package is installed from PyPI, just like in the production setup and cannot be edited.

+This setup should also suffice when you want to work on [themes](../themes) or [plugins](../plugins) (see also the bottom of this page).

-This setup can be used to work on the core RDMO package as well as plugins.
-The main difference to the regular setup is that you can edit the source code and see the result in your local browser immediately.
+The deveopment setup described here, can be used to work on all parts of RDMO, in particular the source code of the `rdmo` package and the front-end components written in JavaScript.

-This setup should work on Linux, macOS and when using the Windows Subsystem for Linux, but unfortunately not on the regular Windows setup.

 ## Install prerequisites

-Install the prerequisites for your Linux distribution as described [in the documentation](../installation/prerequisites).
+Install the prerequisites for your system as described [for the regular setup](../installation/prerequisites).

 ## Obtain repositories